How to optimise your website for successful lead generation in 2019

 - A quick contact form in your sidebar

-- A pop up box with quick contact form
+- A pop up box with contact form

-- And of course a contact form on your main contact page
+- And of course a form on your main contact page

-Although all of the above can help generate leads it’s also important to get the balance right, annoying your customers with pop up boxes is likely to annoy them if utilised incorrectly.
+Although all of the above can help generate leads it’s also important to get the balance right.
+Focus on quality over quantity to create a good user experience for visitors to your website.

 Find out more